AriFordsham/GHCWiki/status/oct10.md

 We are fortunate to have a growing team of people willing to roll up their sleeves and help us with GHC.
-Particular thanks to:
+Amongst those who have got involved recently are:

 - Daniel Fischer, who worked on improving the performance of the numeric libraries
 - Milan Straka, for great work improving the performance of the widely-used containers package \[Containers\]
-- Greg Wright is leading a strike team to make GHC work better on Macs.
+- Greg Wright is leading a strike team to make GHC work better on Macs
+- Evan Laforge who has taken on some of the long-standing issues with the Mac installer
 - Sam Anklesaria implemented rebindable syntax for conditionals
 - ..who else..?